Graduate Student Admission

 If you are interested in visiting the TCU School of Music, please fill out the Campus Tour Form.

-To assure full consideration for the fall 2023 term, an application must be completed online and ALL supporting materials pertaining to the application for admission must be delivered to the TCU School of Music office BEFORE December 1.
+To assure full consideration for the fall 2024 term, an application must be completed online and ALL supporting materials pertaining to the application for admission must be delivered to the TCU School of Music office BEFORE December 1, 2023.
 Optimal consideration for scholarships and assistantships will be given to applications completed fully with ALL supporting materials received by December 1.

-To be admitted for study leading to the Doctor of Musical Arts degree program, the applicant must hold a master’s degree in music or music education (or the equivalent) of at least 30 credit hours from an accredited college, university, or comparable institution, and present a grade point average of at least 3.0 for all previous graduate level work (A = 4.0).
-Appropriate preparation for the doctoral study will vary according to the major/degree plan chosen; therefore; prospective applicants should consult the School of Music website links below and with faculty in their intended major area for specific requirements and expectations and additional application requirements.
+Doctor of Musical Arts applicants must hold a master’s degree (by matriculation) in either music or music education (or the equivalent) of at least 30 credit hours from an accredited college, university, or comparable institution, and present a grade point average of at least 3.0 for all previous graduate level work (A = 4.0).

 In addition, applicants must complete the requirements for the major field of study as described below: